What is Cannabis?

 -

-- Is or looks like a lollipop or ice cream.
+- Is or looks like a lollipop.

 - Looks like a real or fictional person, animal, or fruit.